Drug Possession Lawyer Oregon

 Being arrested for something as small as possessing less than one ounce of a controlled substance can be a big deal in Oregon.
 If you have been arrested for a drug crime, your circumstances will not be taken lightly at The Law Office of Justin Rosas.
-I know what is on the line with a drug possession charge, and without any sort of legal direction, it is easy to feel overwhelmed.
+As and experienced Oregon drug crime lawyer, I know what is on the line with a drug possession charge, and without any sort of legal direction, it is easy to feel overwhelmed.

 What is Drug Possession?

 In the state of Oregon, it is not uncommon for law enforcement agents and prosecutors to judge individuals who have been accused of a drug possession crime harshly.
 As drug possession often leads to other offenses, such as drug manufacture or drug distribution, many prosecutors will try to charge you to the fullest extent of the law.

 It is unlawful to possess a controlled substance unless you have a valid prescription to possess the substance through some sort of provision of the law.
 This could include medical marijuana, or some sort of prescription validated by a health practitioner.

 Controlled substances can include: